 - Here is a list of features that one should look at while choosing an integrated ALM system.
 Make sure the chosen tool has following features.

 Application development is more global than ever.
 Organizations have globally distributed teams.
 It is quite common for different teams to use different tools at different or same phases of application lifecycle.
 For example, one team is using RequisitePro and the other team is using DOORS for Requirements Management.
 Both the teams are using JIRA for Issue Tracking; they are also using JUnit for Testing.
 You have to integrate them all in order to achieve high visibility.

 The integrated ALM system must be able to support all the standard ALM tools, especially those that you are already using.

-- Traceability provides the capability to manage functional dependencies between the different lifecycle artifacts.
-Traceability provides a methodical and controlled process for managing the changes that inevitably occur during application development.
+Traceability provides the capability to manage functional dependencies between the different lifecycle artifacts.
+Traceability provides a methodical and controlled process for managing the changes that inevitably occur during application management and development.
 It also helps to understand what the other team members are doing.

 To provide higher visibility, tools need to be connected so that all the stakeholders share the same pool of real-time data.
 This environment of connected tools allows the teams to do their work in an informed way thereby having complete visibility into projects, people, schedules and costs.

 5. Support for Shorter Development Cycles